Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 Refer to Part 3 of the Guide for information on Gender Analysis Summary.

-Fill out the Gender Analysis Summary (3-5 sentences) to demonstrate the gender equality impact at a high level.
-The Gender Analysis Summary must be included in the relevant section in the Impacts Table.
+Complete the Gender Analysis Summary (3-5 sentences) to outline the high level findings of the gender analysis.
+The Gender Analysis Summary must be included in the relevant section in the Impacts Table of the Cabinet Submission and NPP.